 Filling Cavities While Creating a Beautiful Smile

 A cavity can easily cause you to lose a tooth altogether if the issue is left alone, but a dental filling procedure can stop the decay and repair the damage at the same time.
 In the past, fillings were only made of silver or other unsightly metals, but now modern cosmetic dentistry has found a better way to treat cavities.
-Dr. Carollo can use tooth colored fillings that leave you with a more natural-looking smile.
+Dr. Carollo and Dr. Sufian can use tooth colored fillings that leave you with a more natural-looking smile.

 What are Tooth-Colored Fillings?